acoustic-content-samples/sample-picker/README.md

 This sample uses hard-coded user name, password, and baseTenantUrl values set in the pickerConsumer.js and pickerConsumerInline.js files in the public directory.
 Update the name and password values in those files.
 To avoid putting credentials in the source you could change the application to provide browser inputs for username and password.

 The baseTenantUrl variables in pickerConsumer.js and pickerConsumerInline.js must also be set for your tenant.
-In the IBM Watson Content Hub user interface, click the "i" information icon at the top left of the screen next to where it says IBM Watson Content Hub.
+In the Acoustic Content user interface, click the "i" information icon at the top left of the screen next to where it says Acoustic Content.
 The pop-up window shows your host and tenant ID.
 Use this information to update the value of baseTenantUrl.
 For example it might look something like this:

 const baseTenantUrl = "https://my12.digitalexperience.ibm.com/api/12345678-9abc-def0-1234-56789abcdef0";